 "We look forward to guidance from EPA and state regulators on addressing the recent Health Advisory Levels and the PFAS Maximum Contaminant Levels expected in the fall of 2022, and will comply with all regulations."

 UPDATE: NBC10 Philadelphia visited one of Aqua Pennsylvania’s treatment facilities and spoke to Essential Utilities Chief Environmental, Safety, and Sustainability Officer Chris Crockett to learn the action the company is taking to address perfluoroalkyl and polyfluoroalkyl substances in drinking water.
 The March 15, 2022 update can be viewed here.

 Dear Aqua Pennsylvania Customer:

-At Aqua, our mission has always been to protect and provide Earth’s most essential resource.
-When something interferes with that mission, we take it very seriously and we want to assure our customers that we are taking appropriate measures to ensure the safety and quality of their drinking water each and every day.
+At Aqua Pennsylvania, our mission is protecting and providing Earth’s most essential resource.
+When something threatens that mission, we take it very seriously and we want to assure our customers that we are taking appropriate measures to ensure the safety and quality of their drinking water each and every day.

 Christopher Crockett, Ph.D., P.E.

 Chief Environmental, Safety, and Sustainability Officer